Create agent flows

 -

-Select the Real Estate Booking Service you created in the earlier lab.
+Open the Real Estate Booking Service agent.

 -